Wallace Wright

-Wallace S. Wright II (born February 1, 1984) is a former American football wide receiver who played in the National Football League.
+Wallace S. Wright II (born February 1, 1984) is an American former professional football player who was a wide receiverin the National Football League.
 He was signed by the New York Jets as an undrafted free agent in 2006.
-He played college football at North Carolina.
+He played college football for the North Carolina Tar Heels.

 He was also a member of the Carolina Panthers and Tampa Bay Buccaneers.

 Professional career

 Wright left the Jets organization to join the Panthers on March 8, 2010.
 Wright was released by the Panthers on September 3, 2011 during the final roster cuts prior to the start of the season.